 In addition, social engineering protection can also help political campaigns identify potential threats before they become a problem.

-For example, if employees receive suspicious emails or phone calls but don’t know how to proceed, social engineering protection measures can guide how best to respond.
+For example, if employees receive suspicious emails or phone calls but don’t know how to proceed, social engineering protection measures can guide them in responding appropriately.

 By responding appropriately and quickly, political campaigns can minimize the risk of a successful attack.